-12.4 Reporting
+12.5 Reporting

-- 12.4.1 All Program Integrity reporting to HCA shall be in accordance with the Notices provisions of the General Terms and Conditions of this Contract unless otherwise specified herein. - 12.4.2 The Contractor shall submit to HCA a report of any recoveries made or overpayments identified by the Contractor during the course of their claims review/analysis. - 12.4.3 The Contractor shall notify and submit all associated information of any alleged or investigated cases in which the Contractor believes there is a serious likelihood of fraud by an Individual to the HCA Office of Medicaid Eligibility and Policy (OMEP) by any of the following: - 12.4.3.1 Sending an email to WAHeligibilityfraud@hca.wa.gov; - 12.4.3.2 Calling OMEP at 360-725-0934 and leaving a detailed message; - 12.4.3.3 Mailing a written referral to:
+- 12.5.1 All Program Integrity reporting to HCA shall be in accordance with the Notices provisions of the General Terms and Conditions of this Contract unless otherwise specified herein. - 12.5.2 The Contractor shall submit to HCA a report of any recoveries made or overpayments identified by the Contractor during the course of their claims review/analysis. - 12.5.3 The Contractor is responsible for investigating Individual Fraud, waste and abuse.
+If the Contractor suspects Client/member/Enrollee Fraud: - 12.5.3.1 The Contractor shall notify and submit all associated information of any alleged or investigated cases in which the Contractor believes there is a serious likelihood of Fraud by an Individual to the HCA Office of Medicaid Eligibility and Policy (OMEP) by any of the following: - 12.5.3.1.1 Sending an email to WAHeligibilityfraud@hca.wa.gov; - 12.5.3.1.2 Calling OMEP at 360-725-0934 and leaving a detailed message; - 12.5.3.1.3 Mailing a written referral to:

-Health Care Authority

-Attn: OMEP

-P.O.
-Box 45534

-Olympia, WA 98504-5534
+Health Care Authority Attn: OMEP P.O.
+Box 45534 Olympia, WA 98504-5534

-- 12.4.3.4 Faxing the written complaint to Washington Apple Health Eligibility Fraud at 360-725-1158. - 12.4.4 The Contractor shall submit to HCA on occurrence a list of terminations report including providers terminated due to sanction, invalid licenses, services, billing, data mining, investigation and any related Program Integrity termination.
+12.5.3.1.4 Faxing the written complaint to Washington Apple Health Eligibility Fraud at 360-725-1158.

+- 12.5.4 The Contractor shall notify and submit all associated information of any alleged or investigated cases in which the Contractor believes there is a serious likelihood of provider Fraud by an individual or group using the WA Fraud Referral Form within five (5) Business Days from the date of determining an allegation of potential Fraud exists. - 12.5.5 The Contractor shall submit to HCA on occurrence a list of terminations report including providers terminated due to sanction, invalid licenses, services, billing, data mining, investigation and any related Program Integrity termination.
 The Contractor shall send the report electronically to HCA at hca.wa.gov with subject "Program Integrity list of Terminations Report."
-The report must include all of the following: - 12.4.4.1 Individual provider/entities' name; - 12.4.4.2 Individual provider/entities' NPI number; - 12.4.4.3 Source of termination; - 12.4.4.4 Nature of the termination; and - 12.4.4.5 Legal action against the individual/entities.
+The report must include all of the following: - 12.5.5.1 Individual provider/entities' name; - 12.5.5.2 Individual provider/entities' NPI number; - 12.5.5.3 Source of termination;

+- 12.5.5.4 Nature of the termination; and - 12.5.5.5 Legal action against the individual/entities.

-12.5 Records Requests
+12.6 Records Requests

-12.5.1 Upon request, the Contractor and the Contractor's Subcontractors shall allow HCA or any authorized state or federal agency or authorized representative, access to all records pertaining to this Contract, including computerized data stored by the Contractor or Subcontractor.
+12.6.1 Upon request, the Contractor and the Contractor's Subcontractors shall allow HCA or any authorized state or federal agency or authorized representative, access to all records pertaining to this Contract, including computerized data stored by the Contractor or Subcontractor.
 The Contractor and its Subcontractors shall provide and furnish the records at no cost to the requesting agency.

-12.6 On-Site Inspections
+12.7 On-Site Inspections

-- 12.6.1 The Contractor and its Subcontractors must provide any record or data pertaining to this Contract including, but not limited to: - 12.6.1.1 Medical records; - 12.6.1.2 Billing records; - 12.6.1.3 Financial records; - 12.6.1.4 Any record related to services rendered, quality, appropriateness, and timeliness of service; and - 12.6.1.5 Any record relevant to an administrative, civil or criminal investigation or prosecution. - 12.6.2 Upon request, the Contractor or Subcontractor shall assist in such review, including the provision of complete copies of records. - 12.6.3 The Contractor must provide access to its premises and the records requested to any state or federal agency or entity, including, but not limited to: HCA, OIG, MFCD, Office of the Comptroller of the Treasury, whether the visitation is announced or unannounced.
+- 12.7.1 The Contractor and its Subcontractors must provide any record or data pertaining to this Contract including, but not limited to: - 12.7.1.1 Medical records; - 12.7.1.2 Billing records; - 12.7.1.3 Financial records; - 12.7.1.4 Any record related to services rendered, quality, appropriateness, and timeliness of service; and - 12.7.1.5 Any record relevant to an administrative, civil or criminal investigation or prosecution. - 12.7.2 Upon request, the Contractor or Subcontractor shall assist in such review, including the provision of complete copies of records. - 12.7.3 The Contractor must provide access to its premises and the records requested to any state or federal agency or entity, including, but not limited to: HCA, OIG, MFCD, Office of the Comptroller of the Treasury, whether the visitation is announced or unannounced.

-13 GRIEVANCE SYSTEM
+13 GRIEVANCE AND APPEAL SYSTEM